AnonymousCoCoNat/CoCoNat/docs/BASELINES.md

 an argument.
 On failure, run the configured command directly to inspect the official program's own stderr.

-External-command timing includes interpreter/process startup and model loading on every measured invocation.
-Report that scope.
-For a resident-server or in-process comparison, write a native `Backend` adapter so that loading occurs once outside the timed region.

 ## Native adapter configuration

 Hugging Face token classifier: